Enjection/ydb/ydb/core/tx/datashard/incr_restore_plan.md

 - Use `IncrementalRestorePropose` to create a `TEvModifySchemeTransaction` event with the correct protobuf structure (`MutableRestoreMultipleIncrementalBackups`, `AddSrc()->SetSrcPathId()/SetDstPathId()`).
 - All transaction state and context must be preserved through the lifecycle, as in the export system.
 - The restore scan logic must iterate through all incremental backups for each table, not just the first, and apply them in order.
+- Each incremental transfer must be fully completed before starting the next one.
+- Progress state must be persisted in SchemeShard's local database to allow safe resumption after failures.
 - Success is measured by passing the end-to-end test and matching the expected restored table state.

 ---